termmerge/nlpcore/README.md

 ## Network Architecture
 <center><img src="https://rawgit.com/termmerge/nlpcore/master/assets/network_architecture.svg"></center>

-At any point during runtime, **leaders** are elected among a quorum of NLPCore server instances.
-This quorum is managed by Apache Zookeeper using the Apache Curator abstraction.

 * **Interface Group** nodes can:
   * Accept and give out both HTTP and Websocket requests/responses